Species Introduction

 Acclimation Process

-Introducing your Bronze Cory Catfish to a new tank requires a careful acclimation process to ensure their well-being.
-Begin by floating the sealed bag containing the fish in the aquarium for about 15-20 minutes, allowing the temperature to equalize.
-After this, gradually introduce small amounts of tank water into the bag over the course of an hour.
-This process helps the fish adjust to the new water conditions, reducing stress and the risk of shock.
-Once acclimated, gently release the fish into the tank using a net to avoid adding any transport water that may contain harmful substances.
-Monitoring their behavior closely during the first few days in their new environment will help you ensure they are settling in well.
+Acclimating your new Bronze Cory Catfish to their new home is a critical step in ensuring their health and comfort.
+Begin by floating the sealed bag containing the fish in the tank for about 15-20 minutes to equalize the temperature.
+After this, slowly introduce tank water into the bag over the course of an hour.
+This gradual process helps the fish adjust to the water parameters of their new environment.
+Once acclimated, gently release the fish into the tank, avoiding any water from the bag to minimize the introduction of potential contaminants.
+It is important to monitor the fish closely for the first few days, observing their behavior and ensuring they are eating well.
+Providing a stress-free environment during this transition will help them settle in more quickly and comfortably.

 Long-term Care